imperfectlink/KeyboardRenderKit/docs/source/optimization.rst

 Denoising
 ----
-For as long a time as digital imaging has existed, so has the need for noise reduction.
+For as long as digital imaging has existed, so has the need for noise reduction.
 Whether the source image has been a digital photograph, a scan or entirely computer generated, the methods still apply.